10 March - 13 April 2021

 - In what way does the project have the potential to generate new fundamental questions, new knowledge and new focuses for research?

 - Does the project show signs of innovative application of existing methods/technologies in new areas?

 - Does the project show signs of use of new technologies, methods and ways of analysing data?

 Merits of the applicant (1–7)

 The assessment relates to both the project leader and the participating researchers who carry out the majority of the scientific work.

-- Do the project leader and the participating researchers have the academic qualifications and merits to implement the proposed project?
+- Does the applicant and the participating researchers have the academic qualifications and merits required to carry out the proposed project?

-- In what day is there relevant expertise within the project team to implement all parts of the project?
+- In what way does the project team have the relevant expertise to carry out all the parts of the proposed project?